PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 has been accepted by the browser as it reloads the report.
 If you forget to add the **?** or if you do not format the **language** parameter correctly, the browser will reject the parameter and remove it from the URL as it loads the report.
-If you correctly load a report using a **language** parameter value of **es-ES**, you should see the UI experience for the Power BI Service UI switch from English to Spanish.
+Once you correctly load a report using a **language** parameter value of **es-ES**, you should see the user experience for the entire Power BI Service UI switch from English to Spanish.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image25.png"